Montevideo: Museums

 There are several other important art museums in Montevideo.
 The Centro de Fotografía de Montevideo (CdF) is a museum, archive, and gallery for historic and contemporary photography with twelve outdoor exhibition spaces in various Montevideo neighborhoods as well as four galleries in its downtown headquarters.
 The National Museum of Visual Arts in Parque Rodó has Uruguay's largest collection of paintings.
 The Juan Manuel Blanes Museum was founded in 1930, the 100th anniversary of the first Constitution of Uruguay, significant with regard to the fact that Juan Manuel Blanes painted Uruguayan patriotic themes.
-In back of the museum is a Japanese Garden with a pond where there are over a hundred carp.
+In the back of the museum is a Japanese Garden with a pond where there are over a hundred carp.
 The Museo de Historia del Arte, located in the Palacio Municipal, features replicas of ancient monuments and exhibits a varied collection of artifacts from Egypt, Mesopotamia, Persia, Greece, Rome and Native American cultures including local finds of the pre-Columbian period.
 The Museo Municipal Precolombino y Colonial, in the Ciudad Vieja, has preserved collections of the archeological finds from excavations carried out by Uruguayan archeologist Antonio Taddei.
 These antiquaries are exhibits of pre-Columbian art of Latin America, painting and sculpture from the 17th and 18th century mostly from Mexico, Peru and Brazil.
-The Museo de Arte Contempo has small but impressive exhibits of modern Uruguayan painting and sculpture.
+The Museo de Arte Contempo has small exhibits of modern Uruguayan painting and sculpture.